kevintruong/til/Scheduling,-Part-1:-Scheduling-Processes.md

 ## Scheduling

+# Thinking about scheduling.

+CPU Scheduling is the problem of efficiently selecting which process to run on a system's CPU cores.
+In a busy system there will be more ready-to-run processes than there are CPU cores, so the system kernel must evaluate which processes should be scheduled to run on the CPU and which processes should be placed in a ready queue to be executed later.

+The additional complexity of multi-threaded and multiple CPU cores are considered a distraction to this initial exposition so are ignored here.

+Another gotcha for non-native speakers is the dual meaings of "Time": The word "Time" can be used in both clock and elapsed duration context.
+For example "The arrival time of the first process was 9:00am." and, "The running time of the algorithm is 3 seconds".

-# How is scheduling measured?
+# How is scheduling measured and which scheduler is best?

 Scheduling effects the performance of the system, specifically the *latency* and *throughput* of the system.
-The throughput might be measured by a system value, for example number of bytes written per second, or number of small processes that can complete per unit time, or using a higher level of abstraction for example number of customer records processed per minute.
-The latency might be measured by the response time (elapse time before a process can start to send a response) or total wait time or turn around time (the elapsed time to complete a task).
-Different schedulers offer different optimization trade-offs that may or may not be appropriate to desired use.
-For example 'shortest-job-first' will minimize total wait time across all jobs but in interactive (UI) environments it would be preferable to minimize response time (at the expense of some throughput).
+The throughput might be measured by a system value, for example the I/O throughput - the number of bytes written per second, or number of small processes that can complete per unit time, or using a higher level of abstraction for example number of customer records processed per minute.
+The latency might be measured by the response time (elapse time before a process can start to send a response) or wait time or turnaround time (the elapsed time to complete a task).
+Different schedulers offer different optimization trade-offs that may or may not be appropriate to desired use - there is no optimal scheduler for all possible environments and goals.
+For example 'shortest-job-first' will minimize total wait time across all jobs but in interactive (UI) environments it would be preferable to minimize response time (at the expense of some throughput), while FCFS seems intuitively fair and easy to implement but suffers from the Convoy Effect.

+# What is arrival time?

+The time at which a process first arrives at the ready queue, and is ready to start executing.
+If a CPU is idle, the arrival time would also be the starting time of execution.

 # What are some well known scheduling algorithms?